Experticket/experthubApiDocs/docs/en/docs/activity/sessions.md

 # Sessions

-A session is defined by date, time, content, and, optionally, available capacity.
+A session is defined by date and time, content, and, optionally, available capacity.

 Under this definition, we understand a given session can be shared by multiple products.
 E.g. products "Adult Ticket", "Children’s Ticket", "Junior Ticket", "Senior Ticket" and "Special Needs Ticket” can be associated with the same sessions in the present year, e.g. 10 sessions per day, 365 days of the year.